Managing Audacity Projects

 Saving a compressed copy of Project

-If you need to save space you can save a compressed version of your project by using.
+If you need to save space (for example to send a project over the internet) you can save a compressed version of your project by using.

 Exporting audio files